 580. Through the fertilization of as many germinal vesicles, two or more embryos are frequently found in the same seed, in the Orange, the Onion, and many other plants.
-There are generally two embryos in the seed of the Mistletoe; and there is usually a plurality of embryos in Pines and other Gymnospermous plants cannot be readily explained without entering into more detail than is here advisable.
+There are generally two embryos in the seed of the Mistletoe; and there is usually a plurality of embryos in Pines and other Gymnospermous plants (560), though all but one 549 650 are more commonly abortive or rudimentary.
+There are other striking peculiarities in the fecundation of Pines, &c., which, however, cannot be readily explained without entering into more detail than is here advisable.
 In Pines and their allies, moreover, the embryo is not developed until a long time after the application of the pollen, and the filling of the embryo-sac with the cellular tissue which forms the basis of the albumen of the seed;

 FIG. 548.
-Magnified pistil of Buckwheat; the ovary and ovule divided lengthwise: some pollen on the stigmas, one grain distinctly showing its tube, which has penetrated the style, reappeared in the cavity of the ovary, entered the mouth of the orthotropous ovule (o), and reached the embryo-sac (s), near the embryonal vesicle (v).
+Magnified pistil of Buckwheat; the ovary and ovule divided lengthwise: some pollen on the stigmas, one grain distinctly showing its tube, which has penetrated the style, reappeared in the cavity of the ovary, entered the mouth of the orthotropous ovule $(o)1$ and reached the embryo-sac (s), near the embryonal vesicie (v).

-(560), though all but one are more commonly abortive or rudimentary.
-There are other striking peculiarities in the fecundation of Pines, &c., which, however, the fruit and seed of true Pines, as is well known, not maturing until the year after that in which the blossoms appear.
+the fruit and seed of true Pines, as is well known, not maturing until the year after that in which the blossoms appear.